memfault/interrupt/_drafts/best-of-binutils.md

 ### Installing Binutils with a Package Manager

-Binutils can easily be installed with a package manager:
+Binutils can easily be installed with a package manager on OSX or Linux:

 - OSX: `brew install binutils`
 - Linux: `apt-get install binutils`